 SEO doesn’t work without content.
 And we’re talking about high-quality, well-researched, and data-backed content here.
 The days of writing for search engines are long gone.
 Strategically integrating your keywords in your content with the expectation to rank doesn’t work anymore.

 According to research, it takes 6 to 9 months for published content to reach its best result in the search result pages.
-If you’re just publishing one or two content per month, you’ll take a long time getting the desire organic traffic.
-Let’s say you start publishing four or eight content per month, you have the possibilities in generating 4x to 8x more organic traffic.
+If you’re just publishing one or two content per month, you’ll take a long time getting the desired organic traffic.
+Let’s say you start publishing four or eight content per month, you have the possibility of generating 4x to 8x more organic traffic.

 It’s all about consistent publishing of quality content.

 The growth in organic traffic also depends on the type of content you create.
 Evergreen content should be your focus.
 People reading your content should find it valuable and bookmark it for future reference.
 When your target audience starts consuming your content, you’ll start building authority in your industry.